liferay/liferay-docs/develop/tutorials/articles/120-customizing/01-customizing-jsps/06-overriding-inline-content-using-jsps.markdown

 The code above does this:

 1. Write `<fieldset class=\"fieldset `starting tag.

 2. Write the CSS class name attribute.

 3. If the tag has an ID, add the `id` as an attribute.

 4. Write the tag's dynamic attribute (map).

-5. Close the starting `fieldset` tag with a greater than angle bracket.
+5. Close the starting `fieldset` tag.

 6. Get the tag's `label` attribute.

 7. Write the starting `legend` element.

 8. Use `getLocalizeLabel()` to add the localized label in the `legend`.

 9. If there's a help message (retrieved from `getHelpMessage()`), write it in an `icon-help-tag`.

 10. Write the closing `legend` tag.

 11. If there's a column attribute, write `<div class=\"row\">`; else write `<div class=\"\">`.

 Replicating the current logic in your custom JSP helps you set up the tag properly for customizing.
-The `init.jsp` for `fieldset` initializes all the variables required to create the starting tag---you can use the variables in the `start.jsp`.
+The `init.jsp` for `fieldset` initializes all the variables required to create the starting tag.
+You can use the variables in the `start.jsp`.
 The logic from `FieldsetTag`'s `processStart` method converted to JSP code for `start.jsp` (renamed from `start.jsp.readme`) would look like this: